holochain/docs-pages/src/concepts/5_links_anchors.md

+---
-# 5. Links and Anchors: Connecting DHT Data Together
+title: "5.
+Links and Anchors: Connecting DHT Data Together"
+---

 ::: coreconcepts-intro
 Entries on the DHT are connected to one another via one-way **links**.
 They allow you to create a graph database on the DHT, making information easy to discover. **Anchors** serve as starting points for link discovery.